squaretwo/rewards-sdk-unity/README.md

 rewards-sdk-unity is a plugin for Unity 2019.4 and greater that enables Unity games to integrate real world rewards for their games.
 Currently, only iOS is suppported, with Android support slated for the future.

-## Rewards Example Scene

-A minimalistic example scene is placed under `Packages/co.squaretwo.rewardssdk/Assets/Scenes/`.
-To view it, copy the scene by dragging it from the package directory to your game's Assets folder.
-You can now open and run it to see how your code can interact with the Rewards SDK.
-Since the SDK Example Scene and Rewards Prefab rely upon Text Mesh Pro, the scene may require you to install TMP Essentials on first open.

 ## Package Manager

 This plugin can be imported using the Package Manager, by adding the following entry in your `Packages/manifest.json`: